 Types of watermarks

-Watermark in a PDF document can serve various purposes including branding, security, and document classification.
+Watermark in a PDF document can serve various purposes including branding, security, and classification.

 - Text.
 Text watermarks are textual overlays added to the background or foreground of the page.
 These often include the name of the organization or information such as "Confidential", "Draft", "Sample".